Stefano Cusin: Cameroon 2003–2006

+The first experience was a real success and Mr Henry Njalla Quan the chairman of The Njalla Quan Sports Academy (Acada Sports) based in Limbé asked him to keep on working as the Technical Director of Cameroon for the following three years, in joint venture with one of the best Club in Italy for the youth programme, Empoli Football Club.

 In occasion of the World Cup in Germany 2006, he was filmed by the ARD the Deuch T.V.
 His Africa story became the little movie "Kick to Goal".

-National Team of Congo 2007
+Congo

 In 2007, he signed a two years contract as the National Technical Director of the National Team of Congo.
 He was responsible of all the National Teams (under 17 to Olympique Team); in 2007 the Congo Team won the under 20 Africa Cup with coach Hudansky and play the World Cup under 20 in Canada.
 In March 2008 he left Congo because the Federation wasn't paying his salary.